 - Retaining Walls

 - Sprinkler Systems

 - Telecommunication Links / Fiber Optic Cable

 To save time, you can apply for your other permits (if applicable) at the same time you apply for an Encroachment Agreement.
 It could take up to a month for review and approval of a standard encroachment agreement, and about two months for neighborhood and/or non-profit agreements, so please plan accordingly.

-Fill out the application appropriate to your situation:
+Fill out the application that fits your situation:

 - Application - Standard

 Get Privilege in Streets Application